AmalSunny992/AWS_Basics/handson-AmazonLightsail.md

    **Screenshots**:
    ![image](https://github.com/AmalSunny992/AWS/assets/169422802/47260df8-3d68-4944-bc55-75a15132d869)

-5. Add an A record to point your domain to the Lightsail load balancer:
+4. Add an A record to point your domain to the Lightsail load balancer:

        - In the "DNS zone" management page, click on "Add record".

        - Record type: Select "A".

        - Subdomain: Leave it blank (or enter @).

        - Resolves to: Paste the DNS name of your Lightsail load balancer.

        - TTL: Set an appropriate value (e.g., 300 seconds).

        - Click "Save".

    **Screenshots**:
    ![image](https://github.com/AmalSunny992/AWS/assets/169422802/8b16ae49-ef48-4c27-9792-96cf29d6b2a3)

-7. Update your domain registrar's nameservers to use Lightsail's nameservers:
+5. Update your domain registrar's nameservers to use Lightsail's nameservers:

-       -Log in to your domain registrar's account (e.g., GoDaddy, Namecheap).
+       - Log in to your domain registrar's account (e.g., GoDaddy, Namecheap).

        - Find the DNS or Nameserver settings for your domain.

        - Replace the current nameservers with the ones provided by Lightsail.
 You can find these in the "DNS zone" management page under "Nameservers".

        - Save the changes.

    Screenshots: